The High Seas Stations

 high seas radiotelephone stations.

-operating as the main station in a four station network
+down - was the main station in a four station network

 following three were operated by AT&T and went silent in 1999.